Guide

 What's the difference between certified and registered mail?

-While both provide tracking and proof of delivery, they serve different purposes:
+While both provide tracking and records, they serve different purposes:

-• Certified Mail ($5.30): For legal documents needing proof of delivery
+• Certified Mail ($5.30): For important documents needing delivery records

 • Registered Mail ($16.50+): For valuable items needing maximum security

-Registered mail includes insurance and locked container transport, while certified mail focuses on legal documentation.
+Registered mail includes insurance and locked container transport, while certified mail focuses on mailing documentation.

 Common Misconceptions About What Certified Mail Is